andlab-um/trinity/README.md

  │    ├── IMQ-MMS
  │    ├── IMQ-rsFC
  │    └── rsFC-MMS
- ├── util.py            # To provide various basic function
+ ├── util.py            # To provide various basic functions
  ├── bootstrap.py       # To conduct subject-wise bootstrapping
  ├── eval.py            # To lay the foundation for later analyses ├── evaluation.ipynb   # To test Hypothesis 1 and Hypothesis 2